POTOK22/Introduction-to-Artificial-Intelligence-Project/README.md

 Improving health outcomes and extending human longevity represent fundamental goals in medice and must be recognized as highly valuable and important endevaours.
 Additionally this project may contribute to a better understanding of the key factors that are the most influential and strongly correlate with human health and cardiovascular system.

 ### Input data
-The data which will be the input for this program is from a .csv file containg several key health factors that might influence the probability of develeoping the hearth disease in the future.
-There will be some basic parameters like age or sex, but of course there will be also more specific medical criterions eg. choresterol level, resting blood pressure or fasting blood sugar value.
+The data for this program will be provided in a .csv file containing several key health parameters that may influence the likelihood of developing the hearth disease in the future.
+It includes general attributes e.g. age and sex and specialized medical indicators e.g. serum choresterol level, resting blood pressure or fasting blood sugar.

 ## State of the Art